 For more information, visit the Arizona Peace Officer Standards and Training Board.

-Listed below is information about benefits offered to permanent full-time employees of Arizona State Parks.
+Listed below is information about benefits offered to permanent full-time employees of Arizona State Parks and Trails.
 Details concerning eligibility and additional information are provided to new employees upon hiring.

 Annual Leave: Annual leave includes all periods of approved absence with pay, which are not chargeable to another category of leave.
 Annual leave time accrual rates differ for covered and uncovered employees, as shown below.